-These simple equations, which include the effects of instrumental background, can also be easily applied to observations of lines on top of continua, as well as to situations in
+These simple equations, which include the effects of instrumental background, can also be easily applied to observations of lines on top of continua, as well as to situations in which features of interest lie on top of higher (or lower) spectral orders (HRC).
+In these cases, the continuum or higher order flux acts as an additional background term-the count rate/ \mathring{A} due to these additional terms is simply added to b'.

-Continuum Sources Model fluxes for continuum sources can be expressed as flux densities in units of photons/cm/s/Å. To compute instrument count rates $s_c$ from a continuum source spectrum, the $A{eff}$ function and spectrum must be partitioned with some bin size w, large enough to give adequate count rates.
-The product of the source spectrum with the $A{eff}$ function is then summed over some wavelength region of interest.
-Equation 9.4 becomes the sum where $\mathcal{F}c$ is the model source flux in photons/cm/s/Å, $A{eff}(\lambda_j)$ is the effective area of the jth bin in cm.
+Continuum Sources Model fluxes for continuum sources can be expressed as flux densities in units of photons/cm2/s/Å. To compute instrument count rates s_c from a continuum source spectrum, the A{eff} function and spectrum must be partitioned with some bin size w, large enough to give adequate count rates.
+The product of the source spectrum with the A{eff} function is then summed over some wavelength region of interest.
+Equation 9.4 becomes the sum where \mathcal{F}c is the model source flux in photons/cm2/s/Å, $A{eff}(\lambda_j)$ is the effective area of the jth bin in cm2.
 The region of interest spans bins 1 through N, and w is the bin width in Å. In using this formula for planning purposes, proposers must choose a spectral bin width that will demonstrate the viability of the program proposed.
-For fairly narrow spectral ranges in which $A{eff}$ is nearly constant, the sum over 1-N reduces to
+For fairly narrow spectral ranges in which A{eff} is nearly constant, the sum over 1-N reduces to